How to detect & capture probing bots

 - Increment Offense (by 1).
 This option puts another black mark against an IP.
 As always with the offense system, once the limit is reached for an IP address, it is blocked from accessing the site.

 - Double Offense (by 2).
 We’ve added the ability to give weight to certain behaviours.
 By allowing the offense counter to increment by 2, the IP will reach the limit more quickly, and be blocked sooner.

 - Immediate block.
 If you decide that a particular signal on your site is severe enough, you can have Shield immediately mark that IP as blocked.

 Or, let's say you configured Double Offense for 404 Detect option, and you have offense limit set to 6.
 Each time a visitor tries to load a non-existent page (404), instead of incrementing the offense count by 1, it increments by 2.
 The visitor's IP will reach the limit (6) more quickly, and be blocked sooner.
-You can see these activities in your Audit Trail as well.
+You can see these activities in your Activity Log as well.